In-District Variance Process

 Parents/Guardians can apply to receive an approved variance for their student to enroll and attend a school other than their School Designated for the Geographic Attendance Area within Lake Washington School District (“District”).
 This transfer process is known as an In-District Variance.
 You can apply for an In-District Variance to any school within the District by filling out and submitting an In-District Variance Request “Form” at any school within the District.
 Directions for filling out and submitting the Form are provided below.

-Refer to the Closed Schools List which is located on the District’s website to determine whether a school you may be interested in is available for an In-District Variance Request.
+Refer to the Open Schools List which is located on the District’s website to determine whether a school you may be interested in is available for an In-District Variance Request.

 Due to increasing enrollment, many schools are closed to In-District Variance Requests.
 Open schools may have limited space available.
 In-District Variance Requests are accepted on a space available basis and on a priority basis.